The Best Soft Gluten-Free White Sandwich Bread (Dairy-Free Option)

 Instructions

-• 5- Cool: Remove from pan immediately and cool completely on a wire rack for at least 2 hours before slicing.
+• Remove from the pan immediately and cool completely on a wire rack for at least 2 hours before slicing.

 📐 Portion Calculator